itsdkey/ns-trains/linemen/README.md

 ## Start the app project using docker-compose
 This project contains the following containers:
 - app - the trains app
+- db - the database container
+- migrations - a shortcut to run migrations on db
 - tests - a shortcut to run tests in a separate container
 - wdb - a python debugger for backend devs (more on that later)